C4KEW4LK/convolution_conway/README.md

 | **Alive + 3 neighbors = survives**     | Alive | 3         | **2*3 + 1 = 7**         | ✅      |
 | Alive + 4 neighbors = dies             | Alive | 4         | 2*4 + 1 = 9             | ❌      |

-Only sums of 5, 6, and 7 produce a live cell — matching the traditional rules exactly.
+Only sums of 5, 6, and 7 produce a live cell — matching the traditional rules.

 ### FFT Convolution (`stepFFT` / `step_fft`)
-Uses the same kernel as the integer convolution.
 Pre-computes the FFT of the kernel once, then each step forward-FFTs the grid, multiplies element-wise with the kernel FFT, and inverse-FFTs back.
 The result is thresholded at 4.5-7.5 (halfway between the discrete sums) to give room for floating-point imprecision from the FFT.
-Efficient for large grids.

 ---